top of page

 ree

-The Magic of Pore-Blurring Primers
+Pore-Blurring Primers

-For best results, apply a pea-sized amount to clean, moisturized skin.
+For the best results, apply a pea-sized amount to clean, moisturized skin.
 Instead of rubbing, gently pat and press the primer into areas with prominent pores, such as your nose, cheeks, and forehead.
 Allow it to set for a minute before applying foundation.

 Makeup Techniques for a Flawless Finish